Evolution from Flax Linen to NNX#

 }

-Flax offered a convenient TrainState dataclass to bundle the model, parameters and optimizer.
-This is not really necessary in NNX era, but this section we would show how to construct your NNX code around it, for any backward compatibility needs.
+Flax Linen has a convenient TrainState data class to bundle the model, parameters and optimizer.
+In Flax NNX, this is not really necessary.
+In this section, you will learn how to construct your Flax NNX code around TrainState for any backward compatibility needs.

 from flax.training import train_state